libersoft-org/yellow-server/FAQ.md

 - NEMP is primarily a new generation of e-mail, not just an instant messenger
 - NEMP has more features like newsfeed, video messages, large file transfers etc.
 - NEMP client has a nicer and more user friendly UI than Element (the most popular Matrix protocol client) :-)

+## Is NEMP client backward compatible with classic e-mail protocols (SMTP, IMAP, POP3)?

+Right now it is not compatible, but in theory, it can be done in client software to support both old and new e-mail protocol.
+Maybe in future this feature will be added to NEMP client, but it is not our priority for now.